rclone/rclone/docs/content/commands/rclone_cat.md

 Note that if offset is negative it will count from the end, so `--offset -1 --count 1` is equivalent to `--tail 1`.

+Use the `--separator` flag to print a separator value between files.
+Be sure to shell-escape special characters.
+For example, to print a newline between files, use:

+* bash:

+      rclone --include "*.txt" --separator $'\n' cat remote:path/to/dir

+* powershell:

+      rclone --include "*.txt" --separator "`n" cat remote:path/to/dir

 ```
 rclone cat remote:path [flags]